Peripheral arterial disease (PAD)

 Which procedure is best?

-You may not always be able to choose between having an angioplasty or a bypass graft, but if you are, it's important to be aware of the advantages and disadvantages of each technique.
+You may not always be able to choose between having an angioplasty or a bypass graft.
+If you are, it's important to be aware of the advantages and disadvantages of each.

-An angioplasty is less invasive than a bypass – it doesn't involve making major cuts (incisions) in your body – and is usually performed under local anaesthetic as a day procedure.
+An angioplasty is less invasive than a bypass.
+It does not involve making major cuts (incisions) in your body and is usually performed under local anaesthetic as a day procedure.
 This means you'll be able to go home the same day you have the operation, and you may recover more quickly.

 For this reason, angioplasty is generally preferred to bypass surgery, unless angioplasty isn't suitable or has failed previously.

-However, the results of a bypass are generally considered to be longer-lasting than those of an angioplasty, and the procedure may need to be repeated less often than an angioplasty.
+However, the results of a bypass are generally considered to be longer-lasting than those of an angioplasty.
+This means the procedure may need to be repeated less often than an angioplasty.

 Both angioplasty and bypass surgery carry a small risk of serious complications, such as a heart attack, stroke and even death.
-While there are few studies comparing the two techniques for PAD, there's some evidence to suggest that the risk of serious complications is similar in both bypass surgery and angioplasty.
+While there are not many studies comparing bypass surgery and angioplasty for PAD, there's some evidence to suggest that the risk of serious complications is similar in both.

-Before recommending treatment, a team of specialist surgeons, doctors and nurses will discuss options with you – including the potential risks and benefits.
+Before recommending treatment, a team of specialist surgeons, doctors and nurses will discuss options with you.
+This will include the potential risks and benefits.

 The information on this page has been adapted by NHS Wales from original content supplied by NHS UK NHS website nhs.uk